 - And, ironically, readers to baseball writers’ columns.

-The 401 baseball writers who currently have HOF ballots should singularly evaluate players’ statistics and contributions to the game.
+I believe that the 385 members of the BBWAA who cast ballots in the 2024 Hall of Fame election should have singularly evaluated players’ statistics and contributions to the game.
 What was their worth to the National Pastime during their era?
 During their career?
 How did they stack up on the field compared to benchmarks set by the acknowledged greatest to play the game?
 Did they have “HOF careers”?

 Crossing into the Neverland of speculation introduces too many slippery slopes.
 I do not deny that there was a steroids era in baseball.
 To do so would be foolish.
 My point is that sneaking suspicions supported by hunches, observations, and even fair investigative reporting don’t go far enough to decisively cull the guilty from the group as a whole.
 Casting aside the issue of burden of proof — which is in and unto itself an alarming concept — BBWAA members do not have the capacity, let alone the moral authority, to conclusively draw a line in the sand and dictate, “Okay, you’re over there.
 You … you’re over here on this side.”
 Piazza, Bagwell — over here.
 Bonds, Clemens — over there.

 To me, that has too much potential to cheat the history of the game.

 Does one generally know when someone is of high moral makeup, possessing the intangibles of “integrity, sportsmanship, and character”?
 I would answer yes.
 You can see it.
 You can admire it.
 However, you can’t grade it with 100% certainty because we all have predispositions and biases.

 What you can measure, evaluate, and even critique with focused, analytical rigor across this great game’s history is on-field performance.